25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

 crawling of all content, use `Disallow: /`.

 The `/robots.txt` file is not intended for access control, so don't try to use it as such.
-Think of it as a "No Entry" sign, rather than a locked door.
-URLs disallowed by the `robots.txt` file might still be indexed without being crawled, and the content from within the `robots.txt` file can be viewed by anyone, potentially disclosing the location of your private content!
-So, if you want to block access to private content, use proper authentication instead.
+Think of it as a "No Entry" sign, rather than a locked door URLs disallowed by the `robots.txt` file might still be indexed without being crawled, and the content from within the `robots.txt` file can be viewed by anyone, potentially disclosing the location of your private content!
+So, if you want to block access to private content, use proper authentication instead

 For more information about `robots.txt`, please see: